prudhomm/www.cemosis.fr/guide.md

 ## News for several websites

-If you want to display a news in several webistes, just add one or two more webiste names in the `tags:`.
+If you want to display a news in several websites, just add one or two more website names in the `tags:`.

 ```yaml
 ---